harvard-embodied-intelligence/harvard-embodied-intelligence.github.io/research/index.md

 about the world

-## Applications to Scientific Discovery
+## Broader Applications to Scientific Discovery and Engineering

-We are interested in applications in scientific domains
+We are interested in the broader applications of tools we have discover to scientific and engineering domains